©1978

 but the most primitive and cheaply sentimental vulgarizations of

-theology.
 Whether the reason is economics or

 ignorance, the clergy are a bovine lot and easily dismissed.
 They